 - User Authentication Facility – With such user authentication functions, you can easily enter into your web and mobile apps by signing up and signing in.
 The options you get to register or sign in via other social platforms like Google, Facebook, or Twitter are the examples of user authentication functions.

 - Database – The database needs to provide fully managed assistance.
 After all, the fetching and pushing of data require a robust database which can perform in less time.

 Traditional server code and serverless code with FaaS can work together as microservices.
 The unified applications are split into smaller chunks of separate services which helps in developing, scaling, and managing them autonomously.
 So, in FaaS you find a step ahead as it breaks down the application in the various levels of event-driven functions.

 Although, there still lies a choice of using both FaaS and microservices.
 A web application can partly have both.
 The end user bothers least about how your application is made; the only condition is, it should behave and execute fastly and adequately; this is achievable by using FaaS and microservices together as well.

 Thinking ahead of Containers and PaaS

 FaaS, i.e., serverless architecture or serverless computing removes many deficiencies of PaaS like, differences between operations and development or issues of scaling.

 By using FaaS, scaling the application becomes totally clear.
 Even if the PaaS application has been set to auto-scale, you can’t change as per different requests.
 For that, you must know which traffic trend is on.
 Therefore, a FaaS application proves cost-efficient.

 Further, serverless computing or serverless architecture can change the face of containerization.
 The containers can’t scale automatically like a PaaS model.
-Kubernetes use smart traffic analysis and metrics of load-implication with Horizontal Pod Auto-Scaling.
-In future, it may cause them to scale automatically.
+Kubernetes uses smart traffic analysis and metrics of load-implication with Horizontal Pod Auto-Scaling.
+In the future, it may cause them to scale automatically.